-It is the opinion of FANC/AVN experts that both approaches (deterministic and probabilistic) are however valuable and should be considered when possible as complementary contributions to the safety case.
+It is the opinion of FANC/AVN (from April 2008: Bel V) experts that both approaches (deterministic and probabilistic) are however valuable and should be considered when possible as complementary contributions to the safety case.
 Comparisons show the coherence between a deterministic and a probabilistic approach as long as they rely on the same underlying assumptions.
 However, the results of a probabilistic calculation, such as a distribution of expected dose, are difficult to use in a context where it is expected that the results of the calculation should be compared to a pre-defined threshold.